CloudLabsAI-Azure/purviewlab/modules/module11.md

    ![ALT](../images/module11/M11-T5-img1.png)

-2. After deployment you need to ensure that Microsoft Purview has read access to the Key Vault.
-Open Key Vault, go to **Access configuration**, and hit **Go to access policies**.
+2. Once the deployment is succeeded, you need to ensure that Microsoft Purview has read access to the Key Vault.
+Open Key Vault, go to **Access configuration** under **Settings** , and hit **Go to access policies**.

    ![ALT](../images/module11/pic19.png)